Backyard BirdsUncategorized

 White-throated Magpie-Jay

-The White-throated Magpie-Jay (Calocitta formosa) is a large Central American jay that occurs naturally in the Pacific-slope thornforest from Jalisco, Mexico to Guanacaste, Costa Rica.
+The White-throated Magpie-Jays (Calocitta formosa) is a large Central American jay that occurs naturally in the Pacific-slope thornforest from Jalisco, Mexico to Guanacaste, Costa Rica.
+For more information, see our guide on backyard birds.
+For more information, see our guide on birds of prey.

 These noisy, gregarious birds often travel in flocks.